ramana236/djangoapplication/README.md

 # Easy launch repo to host and deploy django web application

-Are you looking for an easy solution to host highly reliable containerised django application ?
-Would you need a quick CI/CD pipeline to deploy your service with new features ?
+Are you looking for an easy solution to host highly reliable containerised django application ? \n Would you need a quick CI/CD pipeline to deploy your service with new features ?

 ## Your search ends here, here is what you can get from this repo